fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-install-a-node-easily-with-the-assisted-installer.md

 curl https://example.com | bash
 ```

-Also, if you have a custom environment, then is best to follow the instructions provided in our guide, as otherwise risk changing or overriding your custom setup, especially if you are not aware of, or have no interest in going through the source-code logic of what the commands are executed.
+Also, if you have a custom environment, then is best to follow the instructions provided in our guide, as otherwise the script risk changing or overriding your custom setup, especially if you are not aware of, or have no interest in going through the source-code logic of what the commands are executed.

-We'll provide guides on how to help improve the security of the Network Node server, but be aware that dodgy scripts might take control of the server, which may be locating your private keys, copying them, etc.
+We'll provide guides on how to help improve the security of the Network Node server, but be aware that dodgy scripts might take control of the server, which may be locating your private keys, copying them, compromising them, etc.

-At this point, you should understand that running a `curl | bash` script from the internet comes with a lot of risks and the responsibility is on your side as a user!
+Without hesitation, you should understand clearly that running a `curl | bash` script from the internet comes with a lot of risks and the responsibility is on your side as a user!

+🫡 We'll provide a guide on this subject soon, where we'll expose the issues this may lead to when running random programs or scripts in the server where the Network Node is installed or running, and also some solutions or options to improve security.

 ## How to use the assisted installer?

 Get a custom domain name from one domain name registrar of your liking, or create a subdomain in an existing domain you may have registered and update the DNS Record settings to answer to the server where the Ursa Network Node is going to be installed and run.
+For example, `my-domain.com` or `some-subdomain.my-domain.com`

 💡 The process is illustrated in our guide [Securing a node with SSL/TLS](./fleek-network-securing-a-node-with-ssl-tls#how-to-set-up-the-dns-settings-for-a-node-server) and provides a bit more information about why this is required.
 If you have questions, start by using the guide to get answers.